20kdc/gabien-common/una/INVOKE_INTERNALS.md

 Note, however, there is one critical difference: The amount of registers and how they are used varies.

 * Linux-RV64 will use GP registers as "extra" floats.
 AArch64 and x86\_64 won't.
+  * Notably, because of this, floats can end up on the stack "earlier than they should" on AArch64 and x86\_64.
+    (This little detail means that `UNAABI.synthesize` must be aware of GP versus the stack; it can't treat them as interchangable.)
+  * It's important to note that it _can_ and _will_ split a double between the GP and the stack.
 * RV64 has 8 GP argument registers.
 Windows-x86\_64 has only 4, while Linux-x86\_64 has 6.
 * Some ABIs simply do not use registers, i.e. the default ABIs on 32-bit x86 systems.

-Due to this, and possible variance in future ABIs, it's not possible for the super-ABI to consist solely of absolutes.
+Due to this, and possible variance in future ABIs, it's not possible for the super-ABI to be an absolute.

-Instead, the super-ABI is simply a set of rules that allow for the creation of portable C code to create an interface able to prod the *real* ABI.
+Instead, the super-ABI is simply a set of rules that constrain ABIs in a way that simplifies the creation of UNA's invoke API.

-The results of the testing of that interface on a machine profiles the ABI to enough precision to be able to make calls.
+The result is that from the perspective of UNA, an ABI can be distilled into the following set of parameters:

+* Size of the machine word.
+* Endianness.
+* Number of GP registers.
+* Number of FP registers.
+* FP migration behavior (RV64 behaviour vs. the rest)

 ## Invocation Itself